 Not all FB groups are open to everyone.
 For many, you must answer questions to be admitted in order to protect confidentiality.
 Click on the “about” section of a group to learn how to become a member.

-Facebook can be a good place to learn about other MPEs and see that you are not alone.
+Facebook can be a good place to learn about adoption, assisted reproduction, NPEs, and MPEs and see that you are not alone.
 These groups are a great space for getting advice from others who’ve had similar experiences with rejection, dealing with mothers, fathers who raised you, new bio family, sibling confusion, exploring your new heritage, how to reach out, etc; however these spaces can be raw and may trigger strong emotional responses.
 Facebook groups are not a substitute for professional mental health help.
 There are many groups out there, try them out and find the one that suits you best.
 We list groups that promote inclusion, collaboration, and cooperation in supporting the MPE community.
 Let us know if we’ve missed a group.